ratlifflj/F25-EE345/src/syllabus.md

 Life happens!
 While our focus is providing an excellent educational environment, our course does not exist in a vacuum.
 Our ultimate goal as a course staff is to provide you with the ability to be successful, and we encourage you to work with us to make that happen.

-### Disabilities
+### DRS Accommodations
-Your experience in this class should not be affected by any disabilities that you may have.
 The [Disability Resources for Students](http://depts.washington.edu/uwdrs/) (DRS) office can help you establish accommodations with the course staff.

-???
-"DRS Instructions for Students</summary>"
     If you have already established accommodations with DRS, please communicate your approved accommodations to the lecturers at your earliest convenience so we can discuss your needs in this course.

-    If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), you are welcome to contact DRS.
-DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
+    If you have not yet established services through DRS, but have a temporary or permenent health condition that requires accommodations (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), you are welcome to contact DRS.
+DRS offers resources and coordinates reasonable accommodations for students with a diverse array of needs.

     Reasonable accommodations are established through an interactive process between you, your lecturer(s) and DRS.
 It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.